beegee-tokyo/SX126x-Arduino/README.md

   hwConfig.USE_DIO3_TCXO = true;            // True if DIO3 is used to control the voltage of the TXCO oscillator hwConfig.USE_DIO3_ANT_SWITCH = false;     // True if DIO3 is used to enable/disable the antenna
 ```
-Explanation:
+**Explanation for TXCO and antenna control:**
 RADIO_TXEN and RADIO_TXEN are used on [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module to switch the antenna between RX and TX
-DIO2 as antenna switch is used in the example Semtech design and might be used by many modules
+DIO2 as antenna switch is used in the example Semtech design as default and might be used by many modules
 DIO3 as antenna switch is used by e.g. [Insight SIP ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520) module which integrates a nRF52832 and a SX126x chip

 Usage